North Korea postpones reunions of war-torn families, to South's regret

 South Korea's Unification Ministry said North Korea's change of heart was "very regrettable".

-"North Korea should be criticized for its inhumane behavior that broke the hearts of all families separated by the war and of all South Koreans in general," ministry spokesman Kim Eui-do told a briefing.
+"North Korea should be criticised for its inhumane behaviour that broke the hearts of all families separated by the war and of all South Koreans in general," ministry spokesman Kim Eui-do told a briefing.

 NO TRAVEL OR COMMUNICATIONS